 Prepare Food In Advance

-Another way to prepare for General Conference is by having food prepared ahead of time to avoid having to cook during the sessions.
-Think slow cooker meals, finger foods, appetizers, and special treats that will make General Conference something everyone looks forward to.
+Another great way to prepare for General Conference is by having food ready ahead of time to avoid having to cook during the sessions.

 Here’s some simple ideas that you could enjoy during General Conference: